Artwork Page for Cupid and Psyche

 David used the story of Cupid and Psyche to explore the conflict between idealized love and physical reality.
 Cupid, lover of the beautiful mortal Psyche, visited her nightly on the condition that she not know his identity.
 Cupid was usually depicted as an ideal adolescent, but here David presents him as an ungainly teenager smirking at his sexual conquest.
 David took inspiration from a number of ancient texts, including an obscure, recently published Greek poem by Moschus that describes Cupid as a mean-spirited brat with flashing eyes and curly hair.

-An oil painting of a nude man and a nude woman lying next to each other in bed.
+A horizontally oriented oil painting depicts a sleeping nude woman and a winged nude man next to each other in bed.
 Behind them is an open window, showing a landscape with mountains and trees.
-The two people have their arms draped across each other, with the man looking at us with a smirk and the woman sleeping.
+The two people have their arms draped across each other.
+The man has a bow next to him and he has a smirk on his face.

 Cupid and Psyche